 “Heavenly Father, forgive me for my unrighteous anger.
 Give me patience when my kids are closing in on my limits.
 Fill me with compassion towards them when they sin.
 Remind me of the grace you’ve shown me despite my own sinfulness.
 In Jesus’ name, Amen.”

+Let’s be clear from the start.
+There is no such thing as a perfect person, mom, or child.
 Even if we were to be perfect parents, what would happen when our children leave our homes and encounter imperfect people?
 They wouldn’t know what to do!
 They would not have the skills, maturity, or mental fortitude to handle the broken world we live in.

 Our children NEED our imperfect selves.
 Great moms model how to apologize, restore relationships, ask for forgiveness, resolve conflict, and handle disappointment.
+Remember our job as mothers is not to be perfect but to steward the lives of our children well.

 We are not God, and how our children turn out is not in our control.
 Yes, we can influence them in the way they should go, but God created them and loves them more than we do.
 We can rest in the fact that he has their life in the palm of his hand.